 - 10.1 The curriculum is the progression model.
 Students have made progress if they have learned the intended curriculum.
 In our academies we believe that teachers should be teaching to the curriculum and not to the test.
 With this in mind, it is important that we respond to the important curriculum changes and the focus upon solid quality first teaching with a secure and rigorous assessment strategy which is fit for purpose. - 10.2 Formative assessment is a form of assessment which helps capture what students do and don't know and allows teachers to address these gaps.
 Formative assessment can take both verbal and written forms. - 10.3 Rigorous summative assessment is undertaken in our academies to provide valid and reliable information about how well students in our academies have learned the curriculum that we are teaching them.
 Summative assessments create data and information which has shared and consistent meaning. - 10.4 In our academies staff are asked for assessment information three times per year.
 Anything more regular than this does not provide meaningful data about how well students have learned the curriculum. - 10.5 Assessments are standardised both internally and externally in our academies.
-For our core subjects, leads meet regularly in TNGs (Team Network Groups) to standardise assessments across our academies. - 10.6 See our Assessment, Recording, Reporting and Exams Policy for further detail.
+For our core subjects, leads meet regularly in TNGs (Team Network Groups) to standardise assessments across our academies.
+At KS4 this is assisted by the selection of common examination boards for the EBacc subjects. - 10.6 See our Assessment, Recording, Reporting and Exams Policy for further detail.